 Some people want to use the term, “disability,” from an early age.
 But if your child could succeed in a differently-structured learning environment, are they still disabled?
 First grade is not life.
 It’s a specific learning situation.

 How a Diagnosis Can Help

-So if labeling isn’t good for children, why diagnose children with LDs?
+So if learning disability labels aren’t good for children, why diagnose children with LDs?
 Kids like to work, to achieve, to do well.
 And a lot of kids with LDs report feeling like they’re “stupid,” and “losers.”

 It turns out that if you help a child who is struggling in school figure out what’s going on—if you help them understand why they learn differently, and then if you get help for them, and teach them how to “drive” their particular brain to success—it can be a life-changer.

 Many adults with LDs talk of how relieved they were to discover that they had dyslexia, dyspraxia, auditory processing, or other problems.
 It meant that they weren’t stupid.

 This can also be a good reason for sharing a diagnosis with your child.
 Not to label, but to explain, to lift the hood on their brain so they can understand it and operate it better.

 Studies that focus on success have found that perception is surprisingly powerful.
 If a person believes that they are in control of their lives and that effort and ability determine their future, they are measurably more successful than people who believe that luck, chance, or other people’s behavior controls their fate.

 Even if you have multiple diagnoses, what you call yourself can be important.
 While some children with an LD say “I have a disability,” others say “I learn differently.”

 As Amazon affiliates, we earn a small commission if you purchase from a link in this blog.